izcm/dmrkt-demo/README.md

 The next steps assume config/sim/mnemonic.example.json exists — run make dapp first if it doesn't.

+> [!NOTE]
-> Your mnemonic is generated once and persists across runs; it only changes if the file is deleted or becomes invalid.
+> The mnemonic is generated once and persists across runs; it only changes if the file is deleted or becomes invalid.

 In your browser: